-Large-cap stocks represent businesses with market caps above $10 billion.
+Large-cap stocks represent businesses with market caps between $10 billion and $200 billion.
 There are hundreds of large-cap stocks to choose from.
 With this in mind, we have compiled a list of over 400 large-cap stocks in the S&P 500 Index, with market caps of $10 billion or more.

 You can download your free copy of the large-cap stocks list, along with relevant financial metrics like price-to-earnings ratios, dividend yields, and payout ratios, by clicking on the link below:

 This article will discuss large cap stocks, and an analysis of our top 7 large-cap stocks, ranked according to expected total returns in the Sure Analysis Research Database.

 You can instantly jump to any specific section of the article by clicking on the links below:

 - Top Large Cap #7: Lockheed Martin (LMT)

 - Top Large Cap #6: British American Tobacco (BTI)